savdagod/ha-addons/README.md

 ### TidbytAssistant

 A docker container that hosts the pixlet app as well as webhook to receive API request to display information on your Tidbyt.
-After installing this add-on, install the TidbytAssistant integration found here"
+After installing this add-on, install the TidbytAssistant integration found here:

 ```txt
 https://github.com/savdagod/TidbytAssistant/